 Who is He (And What is He to You?) – Bill Withers

-Like all of Quentin Tarantino’s films, he features a star-studded cast in his crime drama Jackie Brown.
+Like all of Quentin Tarantino’s films, he features a star-studded cast.
 Soul-blues legend Bill Withers has his song ‘Who is He (And What is He to You?)’ is featured during a scene involving Robert Dinero’s character Louis.
 He chats up antagonist Robbie at a bar regarding one of Robbie’s many girlfriends, Melanie.

 Related: You can listen to this on our playlist of jealous songs.